Insulin Resistance: 10 Ways To Stabilize Blood Sugar

 ALA is derived from plant sources, such as nuts, seeds, and green plants.
 Foods high in ALA may also be high in omega-6 fatty acids.
 Omega-6s are important for your body, however, when you consume too much of them, they can lead to inflammation and health issues.
 Ideally, you want to achieve a 1:2 ratio of omega-3s and omega-6s, however, in reality, most people eat at a very inflammatory 1:20 ratio.

-The best sources of EPA and DHA include algae and wild-caught fish, including wild salmon, cod, and whitefish, Pacific sardines, anchovies, and herring.
+The best sources of EPA and DHA include algae and wild-caught fish, including wild salmon, cod, whitefish, Pacific sardines, anchovies, and herring.
 Flax, chia, and hemp seeds provide lots of ALA and DHA, however, they may not convert well to cover all your needs.
 Also, remember that your ratio of omega-3s and omega-6s is crucial for your health.
 Most people can benefit from additional supplementation to reduce inflammation and health problems.
 If you want to learn more about omega-3, read this article.

 insulin resistance